Maple Sourcing Ltd.

 Pre-shipment inspection also plays a role in enhancing supplier accountability.
 When suppliers know that their products will undergo thorough inspection before shipment, they are more likely to adhere to quality standards and specifications.
 This accountability helps reduce the incidence of defects and non-compliance issues, which can otherwise lead to costly returns and additional expenses.

-By fostering a culture of quality and responsibility, pre-shipment inspection helps build stronger relationships with suppliers and ensures a more reliable supply chain.
+By fostering a culture of quality and responsibility, pre-shipment inspection in China helps build stronger relationships with suppliers and ensures a more reliable supply chain.
 This collaboration benefits both parties by reducing the likelihood of costly mistakes and improving overall operational efficiency.

 5. Improves overall operational efficiency